Hepatitis C (HCV)

 Women and Hepatitis C

 Women who are living with HCV are different from men living with HCV in a few important ways.
 First, the good news: women's bodies are more likely to clear HCV on their own than men's bodies.
-This means that when women become infected with HCV, their bodies are more successful at fighting it off.
+This means that when women acquire HCV, their bodies are more successful at fighting it off.
 Women who develop chronic HCV infections are also more likely to get rid of HCV with treatment.
 Lastly, liver disease tends to progress more slowly in pre-menopausal (still have their periods) women than in men.

 Secondly, women are more likely to experience side effects when taking the drugs that used to be the standard HCV treatment – pegylated interferon and ribavirin.
 Specifically, depression and anemia are more common in women than men who take these drugs.
 The good news is that many new HCV drugs now provide more effective treatment without either interferon or ribavirin, and therefore these older medicines are now rarely used.